eth-educators/eth-docker-docs/website/docs/Usage/ReverseProxy.md

 Optionally, you can change the names that services are reachable under, and adjust CNAMEs to match.
 These are the `_HOST` variables.

-## Separating beacon and validator client
+## Separating consensus client and validator client

-Traefik, or the Let's Encrypt certificate it generates, could be used to separate beacon and validator client: The beacon would be reachable, TLS-encrypted, over the Internet, and the validator client would be on a separate machine.
-This is not a typical solo staking setup, and so this has not been implemented in eth2-docker.
+Traefik, or the Let's Encrypt certificate it generates, could be used to separate consensus client and validator client: The consensus client would be reachable, TLS-encrypted, over the Internet, and the validator client would be on a separate machine.
+This is not a typical solo staking setup, and so this has not been implemented in eth-docker.
 If even a single person can benefit from this setup, we will support it.
 Please get in touch via [Discord](https://discord.gg/fWRKvtrm9X) if that's you.